 Katie Enman is the owner and founder of Shoreline Immigration Inc. She’s a licensed consultant and member in good standing with the College of Immigration and Citizenship Consultants (CICC) as well as a member of the Canadian Association of Professional Immigration Consultants (CAPIC).

-Katie is also a licensed foreign worker recruiter in the province of Nova Scotia.
+Katie is also a licensed foreign worker recruiter and Commissionaire of Oaths in the province of Nova Scotia.

 Originally from Moncton, New Brunswick, she moved to Halifax, Nova Scotia in 2010 to pursue higher education and fell in love with the city and its vibrant community, lush greenery, and sandy shores.
 A true East Coaster, she loves meeting new people, being outdoors, and a good cup of coffee at the nearest café.